nasuni-labs/nasuni-dashboards/README.md

 Deploy a Rocky Linux VM that meets the requirements for Nasuni Dashboards.

 ## Configure DNS
-DNS is required to use hostnames rather than IP addresses for the telegraf SNMP agent configuration.
+DNS is required to use hostnames rather than IP addresses for the Telegraf SNMP agent configuration.
 Two common scenarios for DNS configuration:

 *   DHCP: DHCP is typically used for Cloud VMs but can also be used on-premises.
 If the DNS server provided by DHCP is not authorititative for Edge Appliance hostnames you can override the DNS server settings.